-For a day of wilderness adventure, try fishing one of our portage lakes.
-Cedartree Lake for walleye, bass and northern pike.Jessie Lake for bass and northern.
+For a day of wilderness adventure, try fishing in one of our portage lakes.
+Cedartree Lake for walleye, bass, and northern pike.Jessie Lake for bass and northern.

 Before you head out on the water, we will take the time to sit down with a map, to show you the lake and fishing hot spots.
 We promise to do all we can to make your fishing experience all you hoped it would be.

-If your new to fishing Lake Trout, our Beginners Guide to Lake Trout fishing is for you!
+If you are new to fishing Lake Trout, our Beginners Guide to Lake Trout fishing is for you!

 CLICK HERE if you wish to download a copy of our Beginners Guide to Lake Trout! (size: 4.5 Mb)

-Lake of the Woods is one of the best known Walleye fishing lakes in the world and we have many nearby launches – Nestor Falls, Whitefish Bay, Sioux Narrows and our private wildeness launch on Stevens Bay.
-Year after year several nice 6 to 8 pound Walleye’s are caught and occasionally someone will find a BIG Walleye.
+Lake of the Woods is one of the best-known Walleye fishing lakes in the world and we have many nearby launches – Nestor Falls, Whitefish Bay, Sioux Narrows, and our private wilderness launch on Stevens Bay.
+Year after year several nice 6 to 8-pound Walleye are caught and occasionally someone will find a BIG Walleye.

-If you want to catch good numbers of Walleye’s with a steady mix of fish size up to 6 pounds, try our Cedartree portage lake.
+If you want to catch good numbers of Walleye with a steady mix of fish sizes up to 6 pounds, try our Cedartree portage lake.
 Cedartree Lake has no road access and is a favorite wilderness Walleye hot spot for many groups.
 We have boats and motors available for your Cedartree Walleye adventure.

-Looking for a toothy critter that wants to rip line off your reel as it makes long horizontal runs and do damage to that expensive new lure?
+Looking for a toothy critter that wants to rip the line off your reel as it makes long horizontal runs and does damage to that expensive new lure?
 Yes, we can help you.

-Largemouth are common in parts of Lake of the Woods, especially in those back shallow weedy waters.
+Largemouth Bass is common in parts of Lake of the Woods, especially in those back shallow weedy waters.

 Knowledgeable muskie hunters have quietly produced catches in both great numbers and in size.
 In fact, a number of line class records have been broken on Kakagi Lake, with a 55 lb 11 oz monster, being the largest ever taken on the lake.

-It just may be that all those sightings and rumors of huge muskie lurking in the waters of Kakagi Lake are true!!
+It just may be that all those sightings and rumors of huge muskies lurking in the waters of Kakagi Lake are true!!

 Come find out for yourself at Boreal Bay Lodge.
 We’ll do everything we can to put you on fish.

-We can arrange guide service for a day
+We can arrange a guide service for a day

 or a week in your boat or one of our boats.